risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 RisingWave stores source offset in the internal state table of source executor.
 You can check the current consumed offset by checking this table and comparing it with the upstream database's log offset.

-You can execute the following SQL on upstream MySQL (earlier than 8.4.0) to get the current binlog offset.
+To get the current binlog offset, run this SQL query on upstream MySQL (earlier than 8.4.0):

 :::sql
 SHOW MASTER STATUS;